cGNF-Dev/cGNF/README.md

 ## User Guide

 This guide walks you through setting up the Python environment and utilizing `cGNF` to analyze your own dataset.
 For users who are new to Python, we recommend following the instructions step by step.
-Experienced Python users can directly `pip install cGNF` (not availabe for now, please see [Install `cGNF` and Dependencies](install-cgnf-and_dependencies) to download the libraries, and then skip to [Setting up a Dataset](#setting-up-a-dataset).
+Experienced Python users can directly `pip install cGNF` (currently not available; please refer to [Install `cGNF` and Dependencies](install-cgnf-and_dependencies) for installation details) to download the libraries, and then skip to [Setting up a Dataset](#setting-up-a-dataset).

 ---
 ### Tutorial Contents